Virginia HOT lanes: Outside the Beltway

-The new express lanes operate like the 495 Express Lanes, with E-ZPass required to use the lanes.
+The new express lanes operate like the 495 Express Lanes, with E-ZPass required to use the lanes for all vehicles other than motorcycles.
 Carpoolers need an E-ZPass Flex and 3 or more people in the vehicle to travel free.
 However, large vehicles, such as trucks or vehicles with more than two axles (buses ride free) will be able to use the lanes at 3 times the price during non-rush hour periods and weekends, and 5 times the price during peak hours.
 Large vehicles are still not permitted to use any other express lanes unless explicitly posted.

 I-64 Express Lanes

 The I-64 Express Lanes are a public-private partnership between TransCore and VDOT to convert the 8 mi stretch of existing HOV lanes to rush-hour toll lanes.